cjmj96/balanced-tree-clothing-co-case-study/README.md

     4.2 Develop new offers to the members reflecting their transaction history.

-    4.3 Devise advertising approaches for the most ordered product pairings including the three Most Frequently Bought Together Combo in the analysis.
+    4.3 Devise advertising approaches for the most ordered product combos including the three Most Frequently Bought Together Combo in the analysis.